10th May 2019

 Share this news

-The letting industry has been firmly under the spotlight of the current government over the past few months and on the 1st June 2019 the Tenant Fees Bill will become the latest law to pass through parliament that will put an end to unregulated fees; saving tenants an estimated £240 million a year, according to government figures.
+The letting industry has been firmly under the spotlight of the current government over the past few months and on the 1st June 2019 the Tenant Fees Bill became the latest law to pass through parliament that will put an end to unregulated fees; saving tenants an estimated £240 million a year, according to government figures.

 Initially announced in the House of Lords in January 2019, the Tenant Fees Bill means that landlords and letting agents will no longer be able to charge admin fees on tenancies signed on, or after 1st June 2019.
 However, after a year the bill will apply to pre-existing tenancies and any tenancy agreement clauses charging fees will become ineffective.
 Here is an overview of how as a landlord it will affect you: